Dear Friends,

-I visited last week when the trilliums and other spring blooming plants were approaching their peak.
-As I arrived I was trying to remember the last time I had been to this place.
+I visited last week when the trilliums and other spring-blooming plants were approaching their peak.
+As I arrived, I tried to remember the last time I had been to this place.
 And I realized that my memory of the place was distinctly tied to being pregnant with my son.
-So, I could easy place my last visit to 12 years ago.
+So, I could easily put my last visit to 12 years ago. (!!)

 If you have a shady garden or one that needs to be woodsy, it can be hard to find design inspiration that highlights the existing characteristics of your land.

-This garden was created on the site of an old stone quarry and it highlights the glacier carved ridges, steep hillsides, valleys filled with bogs and meandering streams with native and naturalistic woodland planting throughout.
+The Garden in the Woods was created on the site of an old stone quarry, and it highlights the glacier-carved ridges, steep hillsides, valleys filled with bogs, and meandering streams with native and naturalistic woodland planting throughout.

 If you go in May, you can probably still the trilliums (the collection is huge!).
 As well as redbud trees, woodland poppies, and bluebells.
 They will soon give way to columbine and early summer plants.